-The Authority's expenses from governmental activities exceeded revenues by \$47.7 million for the fiscal year ended September 30, 2022.
-Revenues increased \$870.0 thousand (1.1 percent) over the prior year.
-The increase mostly consists of an increase in federal revenues of \$13.4 million as a result of the CMS certification of two veteran homes, offset by a \$9.8 million decrease in private revenues and a \$3.4 million decrease in payments from the State of Michigan.
-The \$9.8 million decrease in private revenues is mostly attributed to an error in accounting for activity associated with the member related depository fund.
-Additional information on the error can be found in Note 11.
+The Authority's expenses from governmental activities exceeded revenues by \$8.1 million for the fiscal year ended September 30, 2023.
+Revenues increased \$18.1 million (22.3 percent) over the prior year.
+The increase consists of an increase in charges for services of \$1.2 million, an increase in federal revenues of \$4.9 million for veterans' administration, and a \$14.5 million increase in payments from the State of Michigan related to supplemental appropriations but offset by a decrease of \$2.6 million in initial funding from the State of Michigan.

-Expenses increased \$54.4 million (72.9 percent) over the prior year.
-The increase is primarily due to the Authority recognizing pension and OPEB expenses of \$52.4 million, see Notes 5 and 6 for additional information.
-In addition, operating expenses increased by \$11.4 million over the prior year due to rising operating costs with respect to labor costs and inflation, offset by a \$9.8 million decrease in expenses associated with the member related depository fund, mostly attributed to the error previously mentioned above.
+Expenses decreased \$21.5 million (16.6 percent) over the prior year.
+The decrease is primarily due to the Authority recognizing a decrease in pension and OPEB expenses of \$32.5 million, see Notes 5 and 6 for additional information.
+However, this decrease was offset by an increase in operating expenses of \$11.0 million over the prior year due to rising operating costs with respect to labor costs and inflation and increased costs in nursing services.